 - Many store-bought no-bake desserts are made with nuts

-While in ingredient no-mans-land I began to develop recipes with real food ingredients opposite of my sensitivities.
-I feel a sense of accomplishment when I can hide veggies in smoothies, and desserts.
+While in ingredient no-mans-land I began to develop recipes with real food ingredients opposite to my sensitivities.
+While there were so many foods I could not have, this helped me embark on a world of tasting new foods that I could have, like hiding veggies in desserts.

-This recipe uses healthy but decadent ingredients such as Medjool dates, watermelon seeds, coconut, avocado, cacao, gluten-free whole grain oats and so much more providing an all-around nutritiously dense crust.
+This recipe uses healthy but decadent real food ingredients such as Medjool dates, watermelon seeds, coconut, avocado, cacao, gluten-free whole grain oats and so much more providing an all-around nutritiously dense & tasty crust.

 HOW TO CREATE A NO-BAKE MINI CRUST